mulesoft-consulting/msdynamicscrm-db-synchronization-demo/README.md

-MS Dynamics CRM On Demand <---> Database Account Sync
+Demo: MS Dynamics CRM On Demand to Dabatase Synchronization
 =======

-> This repository contains the code for MS Dynamics CRM On Demand to Database Account Bidirectional Synchronization.
+This repository contains the code for MS Dynamics CRM On Demand to Database Account Bidirectional Synchronization.

+## Summary
+This demo show how easy is to integrate mule with MS Dynamics CRM On Demand.
+This would be implemented throw the synchronization between the accounts from MS Dynamics CRM to DB and DB to MS Dynamics CRM.
+The synchronization will be done in batch operation started by polling.
+This means that periodically the processes will be trigger to synchronize the changes between endpoints.

 ## Demo environment configuration
 - The first thing is to create an account in the [MS Dynamics CRM On Demand Site](http://www.microsoft.com/en-us/dynamics/crm.aspx).